theLivin/nia-project-tpm/README.md

 - Open `backend/` in terminal.
 - Type `npm run devstart`

-> Note port server is running on.
+> Note the port server is running on.

 **Frontend**